 Post-primary education consists of a three-year Junior Cycle (lower secondary), followed by a two or three year Senior Cycle (upper secondary), depending on whether the optional Transition Year (TY) is taken.

 Students usually begin the Junior Cycle at age 12.
 The Junior Certificate examination is taken after three years.
 The main objective of the Junior Cycle is for students to complete a broad and balanced curriculum, and to develop the knowledge and skills that will enable them to proceed to Senior Cycle education.
 A new Framework for Junior Cycle is going to make significant changes to the current Junior Cycle beginning in September 2014.
+View the full range of subjects and short courses for Junior Cycle

 The Senior Cycle caters for students in the 15 to 18 year age group.
 It includes an optional Transition Year, which follows immediately after the Junior Cycle.
 TY provides an opportunity for students to experience a wide range of educational inputs, including work experience, over the course of a year that is free from formal examinations.